-- 7.6 Ground disturbance is likely to occur within a sizeable area associated with the construction of the site compound and related drainage works.
-A watching brief should be undertaken during soil-stripping operations in order to ensure than an appropriate record is made of any buried assets which may be revealed. - 7.7 One of the potential access routes to the eastern end of the scheme follows an existing track alongside which there is a stone, slab-built footbridge which should be clearly demarcated to ensure avoidance.
+- 7.6 Ground disturbance is likely to occur within a sizeable area associated with the construction of the site compound and related drainage works along the route of the 132kV cable.
+A watching brief should be undertaken during soil-stripping operations in order to ensure than an appropriate record is made of any buried assets which may be revealed.
+The 33kV cable will utilise a roadside layby as the site compound, which will not have an impact on known heritage assets. - 7.7 One of the potential access routes to the eastern end of the 132kV cable follows an existing track alongside which there is a stone, slab-built footbridge (site 33) which should be clearly demarcated to ensure avoidance.